Certora/Documentation/docs/whitepaper/index.md

 ```
 where `dai` is the sum over all DAI balances and `vice` is the total unbacked debt.
 The FEoD is the most famous Multi-Collateral DAI “invariant”, known since at least 2018, and until recently it was believed to be mathematically provable.
 The Maker team together with Certora wrote down this invariant in CVL and used the Certora Prover to prove it.

 Surprisingly, the Prover found a violation of this invariant and generated a concrete counterexample showing that the property did not hold after the execution of the so-called `init()` function.
 Crucially, the counterexample showed that the property was true in the "prestate" (before `init()` was invoked) but it was no longer true in the "post-state" (after `init()`'s execution).
-Such a counterexample is known as a counterexample to induction, i.e., it shows a scenario in which the system transitioned from a state where the property was true to a state where it is not true (see [later sections](https://hackmd.io/LXHq2fo5QbePYaTuKWZVWw?both#Technical-Details) for more details on invariants).
+Such a counterexample is known as a counterexample to induction, i.e., it shows a scenario in which the system transitioned from a state where the property was true to a state where it is not true (see {ref}`later sections <whitepaper-technical>` for more details on invariants).
 It is possible that the counterexample is not a "true" counterexample, i.e., the starting state of the "bad" transition may not actually be reachable.
 This happens if the invariant's definition failed to account for some system property.
 This was however not the case here.
 The Maker team in fact identified a [sequence of function invocations](https://github.com/makerdao/xdomain-dss/issues/2) that could lead to this violation in practice.

 The next deployment of the protocol will have a fix to ensure that the invariant is satisfied.
 More details including the CVL features used in writing the specification can be found in a recent [blog post](https://hackmd.io/Vd4zcN_VTNSzqvaxYbdEdA?view).